High School Musical 3: Senior Year: Critical reception

-High School Musical 3: Senior Year received mixed reviews from critics.
+High School Musical 3: Senior Year received mixed-to-positive reviews from critics.
 On Rotten Tomatoes the film has a rating of 64%, based on 132 reviews, with an average rating of 5.95/10.
 The site's critical consensus reads, "It won't win many converts, but High School Musical 3 is bright, energetic, and well-crafted."
 The site also gave it a Golden Tomato for best musical film of 2008.
-Metacritic, which assigns a weighted average score, the film has a score of 57 out of 100, based on 26 critics, "mixed or average reviews".
+Metacritic, which assigns a weighted average score, the film has a score of 57 out of 100, based on 26 critics, "mixed or average" reviews.

 The Telegraph praised the changes brought about by the higher budget of a theatrical release: "High School Musical 3 uses its bigger budget to inject colour, scale, and visual depth.
 The opening basketball game alone is dizzying as the camera swoops high and wide before a winning point makes the crowd erupt".

 Stephen Farber, writing for Reuters, says the film "will please fan base but won't win converts", as the story "never really does kick in" and that "the picture quickly grows tedious", while MSNBC's Alonso Duralde describes it as "a stitched-together Frankenstein monster of an entertainment, featuring major components that were already trotted out the first two times."

-Peter Johnson of The Guardian describes the film as so bland that it "makes cellophane taste like chicken jalfrezi", and says that "the sheer squeaky-cleanness of everything is creepy, and when the characters are called upon to dance, they do so with robotic efficiency, and sing in that decaffeinated high vibrato, like 21st-century Hollywood castrati."
+Peter Bradshaw of The Guardian describes the film as so bland that it "makes cellophane taste like chicken jalfrezi", and says that "the sheer squeaky-cleanness of everything is creepy, and when the characters are called upon to dance, they do so with robotic efficiency, and sing in that decaffeinated high vibrato, like 21st-century Hollywood castrati."